sbelloz/DisplayMessage/README.md

 DisplayMessage
 ==============

-A simply app that display the message that you have typed
+A simply app for Android that display the message that you have typed